An email client in Newton’s tradition

 - Native provider protocols

 - Newton: Gmail API, EWS, IMAP.
-Epistles: Gmail API, MS Graph, JMAP, Proton+OpenPGP, IMAP.
+Epistles: Gmail API, OWA, JMAP, Proton+OpenPGP, Apple Mail / iCloud (single ASP wizard for IMAP mail + iCloud calendar + iCloud contacts), IMAP.

 - Snooze, send-later, read receipts